-- On a Flipchart or Whiteboard with Markers, make 2 columns: "Would not conference" and "Why?" - > Note the time and allow 10-15 minutes for writing examples and discussion. - Ask for examples and explanations of why one would not conference certain incidents. - You or your co-trainer should write these on the flipchart. - > Encourage discussion, but do not dwell on any one example. - Allow for contrary views, since this is a decision that conference facilitators and agencies must make for themselves. - Add your own opinions and examples on occasion.
+- On a Flipchart or Whiteboard with Markers, make 2 columns: "Would conference" "Would not conference" and "Why?" - ➤ Note the time and allow 10-15 minutes for writing examples and discussion.
+This activity can be done in small work groups.
+You can ask participants to think back over the past 6-12 months.
+What type of incidents of harm have come up in their settings.
+Each group can talk through if those incidents of harm and decide if they would or would not conference and why. - After the groups have had some time, ask for examples and explanations of why one would not conference certain incidents. - You or your co-trainer should write these on the flipchart. - Encourage discussion, but do not dwell on any one example. - Allow for contrary views, since this is a decision that conference facilitators and agencies must make for themselves. - Add your own opinions and examples on occasion.